mcellteam/cellblender_tutorials/install_mcell_windows.rst

 .. image:: ./images/install/new_folder.png

-Put MCell in a PATH Directory (Windows)
+Put MCell in a PATH Directory
 ---------------------------------------------

 This step is optional but is highly recommended if you will be running MCell